kmi-robots/hri-huric-rnn/README.md

 ## Requirements

-- python3-pip
+Python 3.6 is required, because python2 has not been tested and tensorflow does not support python3.7.

-- virtualenv (recommended)
+- python3-pip: use your package manager e.g. `apt`
-- install the dependencies `pip install -r requirements.txt`
+- virtualenv (recommended): to use python 3.6 do `virtualenv venv --python=python3.6`
-- install this package `pip install -e .`
+- install the dependencies: `pip install -r requirements.txt`

 ## Scripts